flavienbwk/book-devops/eng/README.md

 Its rules revolve around the automatic verification of the integrity of the handled data.
 Some examples of vulnerabilities addressed by SLSA include:

-- ensuring that the source code used in software compiling scripts (CI) has not been altered
+- ensuring that the source code used in software compiling scripts (CI) has not been altered ;
-- verifying the origin of development dependencies
+- verifying the origin of development dependencies ;
-- ensuring that the software factory has minimal network connectivity
+- ensuring that the software factory has minimal network connectivity.

 Based on a team's technical maturity, it's possible to apply SLSA rules across four levels of security and complexity.
 The idea is to progressively enhance the security of one's software chain over time.